Which Wine Should You Choose for a Successful Barbecue?

 The challenge of power

-You have just placed a beautiful rib steak on the grill.
+You've just placed a beautiful sirloin on the grill.

-The fat crackles, the crust forms, the smoky aromas develop. 😋
+The fat crackles, a crust forms, smoky aromas develop. 😋

 Faced with this power, your wine must hold its own.

-Grilled red meat requires structure, character and tannins.
+A grilled red meat requires structure, character, and tannins.

-But be careful: tannins that are too young and aggressive will clash with the bitterness of the toast.
+But be careful: tannins that are too young and aggressive will clash with the bitterness of the grill.

-We always favor wines with a few years of bottle age.
+We always prefer wines with a few years in the bottle.

-Or wines with naturally silky tannins, which don't try to dominate your plate.
+Or wines with naturally silky tannins that don't try to dominate your plate.

-Have you ever experienced that unpleasant astringency with a wine that's too young on grilled meat?
+Have you ever experienced that unpleasant astringency with a wine that's too young paired with grilled meat?

-Cahors wines, with their Malbec grape variety, are our favorites for grilled red meats.
+Cahors wines, with their Malbec grape, are our favorites for grilled red meats.

 These wines offer a beautiful structure without being aggressive.
-Their dark fruit perfectly supports the smoky aromas.
+Their dark fruitiness perfectly supports smoky aromas.

-The Côtes-du-Rhône Villages bring this Mediterranean roundness which envelops the meat.
+Côtes-du-Rhône Villages bring that Mediterranean roundness that envelops the meat.

-The Syrah from the Northern Rhône develops peppery notes that interact magnificently with the grill.
+Syrah from the Northern Rhône develops peppery notes that wonderfully complement the grill.

 We also love Languedoc wines like Faugères or Corbières.

-These labels offer remarkable value for money for your barbecues with friends.
+These appellations offer remarkable value for money for your barbecues with friends.

-At this temperature, the fruitiness is fully expressed without the alcohol taking over.
+At this temperature, the fruitiness fully expresses itself without the alcohol taking over.

-You'll see, everything changes under the summer sun.
+You'll see, it makes all the difference under the summer sun.

 What about poultry and sausages?